Karnaphuli Paper Mills: History

-In 1964 it was sold to Dawood Group.
+The Dawood Group took over the management from PIDC on 1 October 1959 and began expanding the mills' capacity to meet rising demand.
 After the Independence of Bangladesh the company was taken over by Bangladesh Industrial Development Corporation.

 As of 2016, it is the largest paper producing factory in Bangladesh and operates as a subsidiary of Bangladesh Chemical Industries Corporation.

 In 2016, it faced criticism for not having an effluent treatment facility.